 |69 or older||1|

-If you are enrolled in medical, death, or supplemental death benefits coverage through the Board of Pensions at the time you become disabled, these benefits will continue during disability, subject to Benefits Plan rules.
+If you are enrolled in medical, death, or supplemental death benefits coverage through the Board of Pensions at the time you become disabled, these benefits may continue during disability, subject to Benefits Plan rules.

 You may also continue to accrue pension credits if participating in the Defined Benefit Pension Plan immediately before disability.